 The difference you make

 The seas, beaches and waterways watched over by our lifesavers are enjoyed by millions of people every year.
 But the water remains an unpredictable environment that can catch people out.
 People will always need our help and – thanks to you – we will always be there to answer that call.
-Our lifeboat crews saved 431 lives in 2016.
-That’s 431 people who wouldn’t be here today without their help, as well as countless friends and family who would never have been the same again.
+Our lifeboat crews saved 431 lives in 2016, and our lifeguards saved 127.
+That’s 558 people who wouldn’t be here today without their help, as well as countless friends and family who would never have been the same again.
 A heartfelt thank you.

 8,851 lifeboat launches

 In 2016, volunteers launched 8,851 times around the coast of the UK and Ireland, rescuing an average of 23 people a day.
 Our inland crews at Chiswick and Tower lifeboat stations made 847 launches – almost 10% of the RNLI’s total.
 2016 was the busiest year for lifeboat launches since 2011, with launches to people in water rising by 25% from 2015.
 It is clear that our volunteer lifesavers are still needed to help keep our coastline safe.

 David MacLellan, Coxswain at Islay lifeboat, received the RNLI’s Bronze Medal for Gallantry for his display of great skill and seamanship during an extremely arduous rescue.
 Facing treacherous seas and force 11 winds, David and his four crew members took part in a rescue operation that lasted 18 hours.
 Through 4-6m waves and heavy sleet showers, the Islay lifeboat crew worked with two Coastguard helicopters and a pipelay vessel to save the life of a yachtsman in real danger.

 I might have been the one making the decisions and helming the boat, but this was undoubtedly a fantastic team effort with the crew on the deck doing the hard work.David MacLellanCoxswain, Islay lifeboat